Make a donation

 Pain medication dependency and addiction

-Don't hesitate to discuss any concerns you may have with your medical team, who can answer your questions and recommend pain relief options that are right for you.
+Don’t hesitate to discuss any concerns you may have with your medical team; they can answer your questions and recommend pain relief options that are right for you.

 Dental health